laytenter/Insider-London/europe/berlin/educational-tours/index.md

   {% include slideshow.html %}
 {% endif %}

-Since the fall of the infamous Berlin Wall in 1989, Berlin has unashamedly been an icon for start-ups across the world.
-With an affordable property boom and a 90s party scene which created a young talent magnet, we explore the local success stories like billion-dollar “unicorn” Zalando, music streaming service SoundCloud and “to-do” list app Wunderlist.
+Since the fall of the infamous Berlin Wall in 1989, Berlin has unashamedly been **an icon for start-ups** across the world.
+With an affordable property boom and a 90s party scene which created a young talent magnet, we explore the local success stories like billion-dollar “unicorn” **Zalando**, music streaming service **SoundCloud** and “to-do” list app **Wunderlist**.

 Incredibly with a brand-new start-up born every 20 minutes, Berlin has lost none of its dynamism and energy.
 In a neighbourhood bursting with genuine get-up-and-go from Fintech to music production and Metadata, this is a place where anything feels possible

-It's Zeitgeist, as they say in Germany.
+**It's Zeitgeist, as they say in Germany.**

 Welcome to the bullseye of Berlin’s success, a neighbourhood christened “Silicon Allee” - where the young and talented partied their way through the “dot com” bubble.
 We invite you to soak up the international vibe, traverse secret courtyards and discover the secrets to Berlin’s success.